dannewoo/ciid-data-viz/Day 1/README.md

 * The Data Pipeline
 	* Data Collection/Sourcing
 		* Open Datasets
-			* Government open data sets
-			* Research organizations
-			* Publicly traded corporations (SEC filings)
-			* Journalistic resources
-			* Crowd sourced data
-		* Web Scrapping with Python
+		* Web Scrapping with Python or Data Miner
-			* HTML data formats
-			* Data scrapping using APIs (Tweepy)
 		* Scrapping data from JS visualizations
-			* Most online interactive data visualizations have accessable data sets in the source code.
 		* Using Tabula to extract data from PDFs
-			* Annual reports, financial public filings, research papers usually are PDFs which is not a easily usable or convertable data format.
 		* "Big Data"
 	* Scrubbing/Cleaning Data
 		* Why we need to throughly clean our datasets